thingsboard/thingsboard.github.io/docs/trendz/visualizations-ai-card.md

 * TOC
 {:toc}

 The AI Card provides a comprehensive view of cumulative telemetry data over a selected time range, enriched with forecasting and an AI-generated summary.
-This view is designed to help users quickly understand overall performance and expected future behavior without needing to manually analyze raw data..
+This visualization is ideal for monitoring energy consumption, sales metrics, equipment performance, or any cumulative measurements where understanding both historical trends and future projections is critical.

 Key Features:
-* **Cumulative Telemetry:** The chart displays cumulative values, where each data point is the sum of the current and all previous readings within the selected period.
+* **Cumulative Telemetry:** The chart displays cumulative values, where each data point represents the sum of the current and all previous readings within the selected period.
-* **Forecasting:** The card includes a predicted trend for the upcoming period.
+* **Forecasting:** The card includes a predicted trend for the upcoming period, helping you anticipate future values based on historical patterns.
-* **AI Summary:** An automatically generated interpretation of the data provides quick insights.
+* **AI Summary:** An automatically generated interpretation of the data provides quick insights without manual analysis.

 ## Base AI Card

-To build the Base AI Card, follow these steps:
+Follow these steps to create a Base AI Card:

-1. Choose the specific telemetry field you wish to analyze.
+**Step 1: Select Your Telemetry Field.** Choose the specific telemetry field you wish to analyze (e.g., energy consumption, temperature, sales volume).

-2. Drag and drop the selected telemetry into the Value column.
+**Step 2: Configure the Value Column.** Drag and drop your selected telemetry field into the Value column.

-3. Choose the desired time range for analysis.
-Based on the selected time range, the system calculates prediction.
-The chart displays real data up to the current timestamp and the system generates a prediction for all dates in the selected time range that occur after the current time.
-Example: If today is October 27th and you select the *This Month* time range, the chart will show real data for the first 27 days and a prediction for the remaining 4 days (October 28th, 29th, 30th, and 31st).
+**Step 3: Choose Your Time Range.** Select the desired time range for analysis.
+The system uses this range to determine what data to display and what period to predict. *Example:* If today is October 27th and you select the *This Month* time range, the chart will show real data for the first 27 days and a prediction for the remaining 4 days (October 28th, 29th, 30th, and 31st).

-4. Once your telemetry and time range are selected, click the *Build Report* button to see the card.
+**Step 4: Build the Report.** Once your telemetry and time range are configured, click the Build Report button to generate the card.

-Here is a breakdown of the key elements displayed on the view:
+The AI Card presents the next key elements (numbered in the screenshot):
-1. Current Cumulative Value: The total cumulative value for the selected time range, including the predicted data.
+1. **Current Cumulative Value:** The total cumulative value for the selected time range, including the predicted data.
+This value is color-coded based on performance thresholds
-2. Difference from Previous Period: The absolute and percentage change of the Current Cumulative Value compared to the value from the previous equivalent period.
+2. **Difference from Previous Period:** Shows both the absolute change and percentage difference of the Current Cumulative Value compared to the equivalent previous period.
-3. Historical Data: The solid line representing the actual cumulative telemetry data recorded up to the current day.
+3. **Historical Data (Solid Line):** Represents actual cumulative telemetry data recorded up to the current day.
-4. Predicted Data: The dashed line extending past the current date represents the forecast.
+4. **Predicted Data (Dashed Line):** Extends past the current date to show the forecasted trend for the remainder of your selected period.
-5. Previous period trend area: his area represents the cumulative trend for the previous equivalent period, providing a visual baseline for comparison against the current data and prediction.
+5. **Previous Period Trend Area (Shaded Region):** Displays the cumulative trend from the previous equivalent period, providing a visual baseline for comparison against current data
-6. AI Summary: Interpretation of the data, created with the selected AI prompt and based on its analysis of the previous, current, and predicted data.
+6. **AI Summary:** An automatically generated interpretation based on analysis of the previous period, current data, and predictions.
+The summary is created using your selected AI prompt.
 ![image](/images/trendz/base-ai-card.png)

 ## AI Card Configuration